 Day Care Director Career Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment for preschool and childcare center directors, from 2010 to 2020, is expected to grow 25% (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment for preschool and childcare center directors from 2012 to 2022 is expected to grow 17% (www.bls.gov).
 The BLS also notes that growth in this field is due to the increase in the number of preschool-age children who need care.
-The median annual salary for preschool and childcare center administrators was $43,950 in 2012 reported that BLS.
+The median annual salary for preschool and childcare center administrators was $44,890 in May 2013, reported that BLS.

 Related to Day Care Director Certification, Training and Career Information

 The fast-paced world of television production is both creative and technical.
 The executive television director must have the...

 A talent director works with a director to help select actors to appear in an entertainment program.
 The job requires...

 Learn about the education and preparation needed to become a public works director.
 Get a quick view of the requirements as...

 The director of operations, known in larger organizations as chief operations officer (COO), oversees the day-to-day activities...